Can a Chiropractor Help with Post-Concussion Syndrome?

 Chiropractors are often criticized, but they can help certain patients with persistent symptoms of a concussion.
 It all depends on whether an alignment issue is contributing to those symptoms.
 When this is the case, the key is to find a good chiropractor who is trained to handle C1/C2 safely while seeking therapy simultaneously for the other causes of your symptoms.
 If your chiropractic care is in conjunction with a comprehensive care plan for your PCS, then it should help alleviate your symptoms.

 If you’re experiencing symptoms that won’t go away after a concussion, we can help.
 On average, our patients show 75% improvement after one week of treatment.
-To learn about diagnosis and treatment options, sign up for a free consultation.
+To learn about diagnosis and treatment options, sign up for a consultation.

 About Andy Clower